 Diagnosing true chytridiomycosis (disease, not just infection) requires histopathologic examination of tissues from dead animals.

-Chytrid disease is believed to be responsible for one of the most significant losses of biodiversity from disease in recorded history.
+Chytridiomycosis has caused the most significant losses of biodiversity from disease in recorded history.

 Currently, the American bullfrog and the African clawed frog appear to be resistant to the disease, but may still act as carriers.
 The disease is not known to affect humans.

 Chytridiomycosis is present on every continent except for Antarctica, though the disease is having the biggest impact in South and Central America, Australia, and North America.
-In the United States, chytrid disease has been confirmed in 46 out of the 50 states.

 Many frogs experience a thickening of the skin, which may prevent oxygen exchange, and impair thermoregulation, nutrient intake, and hydration.
 Secondary skin infections with bacteria can occur.